-Every page on the IUP website must have a summary.
+Every page, file, and news item on the IUP website needs a summary.
 Summaries show up in many places on the IUP site and in search engines.
 All page layouts and all downloadable files must have summaries.

 Here is how to edit a summary.